LilButter/Mezeporta/README.md

 > [!NOTE]
 > This is now OPTIONAL and you may connect to Erupe servers normally using the SignV1 option.

-The [Wrapper](https://github.com/LilButter/Mezeporta-Wrapper) is a separate helper for Erupe servers and is required for the API server features to work (e.g. Mail, Distribution, Character Book, and Events)
+The [Wrapper](https://github.com/LilButter/Mezeporta-Wrapper) is a separate helper for Erupe servers and is required for the API server features to work.
+(e.g. Mail, Distribution, Character Book, and Events)

 ##
 ### CLI Commands